Last Updated: Sun Aug 29 16:43:38 UTC 2010

 An S-400 55K6 Command Post with deployed antenna mast.
 This design is visually indistinguishable from the S-300PMU2 54K6E2 Command Post (image © Miroslav Gyűrösi).

 The 55K6E is employed to control all components in the group of batteries, and can collect and present status information from all components.
-It can also control the operating modes of the 91N6E Big Bird acquisition radar, including its IFF/SSR functions.
+It can also control the operating modes of the 91N6E Big Bird acquisition and battle management radar, including its IFF/SSR functions.
 A comprehensive C3 /datalink package is installed, and an Elbrus-90 mikro central processor is used to execute the dataprocessing and system management code.
 Sharing hardware with the S-300PMU2 54K6E 2 CP, the 55K6E uses 18 inch LCD panels for all crew stations.

 Five common consoles are installed, with unique software driven presentation for the five person crew of the CP, the latter comprising: